Projects

 LQ BID’s support for Albion Star forms part of its wider commitment to creating opportunities for local youth, encouraging participation in sport, art, and culture as powerful tools for wellbeing and community connection.

-Donegall Pass community mural
+Donegall Pass Community Murals

-This new mural is located on Maryville Street, and is installed in collaboration with Donegall Pass Community Forum and street artist Carla Hodgson (also known as CHA CHA).
+The first mural is located on Maryville Street, and was facilitated by street artist Carla Hodgson (also known as CHA CHA).
 The content for the mural was developed by primary school-aged children from the local area through a series of workshops organised throughout Summer 2025, while the painting of the mural itself (also executed by local children) took place in two stages in July and August 2025.
-The work builds on years of community-led improvements and is intended to reflect local identity and values through vibrant, collaborative public art.